Ariador/tengwar-ariador/README.md

 cBuild 1.24 - Exchanged places of glyphs for dot and comma - sorry, just noticed it!
 Also changed glyph at \ key to lower thinnas accent, replaced layout picture, added glyphs tables in 'Tengwar Ariador Glyphs.pdf' and replaced glyphs names table with the actual 'Tengwar Ariador 1.24 Glyphs Names.pdf'.

 Edit of February 12 2025: Added Cyrillic ЙЦУКЕНГ layout + RightAlt keys.
 Mainly follows Ukrainian Cyrillc, and there is a place for every glyph, the files are 'Tengwar Ariador UA Layout.png' and 'Tengwar Ariador UA RightAlt Layout.png'.
 Now working on the Input Source.

+Edit of February 17 2025: The input source added for using with Ubuntu operating system.
+Replaced Cyrillic layouts with TN (Tengwar) layouts, which still follow Cyrillic ЙЦУКЕНГ layout + RightAlt keys.
+The instruction for adding the Input Source is in separate file here.
+WARNING: You have to be advanced user and know what are you doing when changing system layout files!